If you’ve booked your Southwest flight to Hawaii or are planning to in the coming months, your next step will be to figure out where you will stay.

 On the fifth floor, there is an amazing Sky Deck with games like giant chess, mini golf, a video game room, shuffleboard, foosball and ping pong, and the hotel also has an outdoor pool and fitness center.

 The hotel is only three blocks from Waikiki Beach, two blocks from Luxury Row shopping and four blocks from the Hawaii Convention Center, and it comes with free breakfast, which is one of Cami’s suggestions in her 10 Hacks to Save BIG Money on Your Hawaii Vacation post.
 Hawaii can be expensive, so having a free full breakfast every morning is a great savings!

-You can book the Holiday Inn Express Waikiki for 40,000 points per night or for between about $140-$160 per night in cash.
+You can book the Holiday Inn Express Waikiki for 40,000 points per night (room rates from $223).
 Rooms come with one or two beds, but unfortunately when booking with points, you don’t get to choose (though you can make a request); you sort of get what you get, which is not ideal.

-To book the property you can transfer Chase Ultimate Rewards points to IHG Rewards (the loyalty program for Holiday Inn Express) or open an IHG credit card like the IHG Rewards Club Premier card, which currently has an 80,000-point bonus (that would be good for two nights!) after spending $2,000 on the card in the first three months and an additional 40,000-point bonus after spending a total of $5,000 in the first six months.
+To book the property you can transfer Chase Ultimate Rewards points to IHG Rewards (the loyalty program for Holiday Inn Express) or open an IHG credit card like the IHG Rewards Club Premier card.
+[Read about BOTH IHG credit card options]

-Cardholders also get a FREE fifth night when you book four award nights, and you also get a free night to use each year after your account’s yearly anniversary.
+Cardholders of the Premier card also get a FREE fifth night when you book four award nights, and you also get a free night to use each year after your account’s yearly anniversary.
 Note: This card also counts toward the Chase 5/24 rule.

 Will you choose any of these Hawaii hotels to book with points for your Hawaiian vacation?